-The undergraduate program in speech-language pathology prepares students with a strong foundation in normal acquisition of speech, language, and hearing, and provides an introduction to the field of communication sciences and disorders.
-The undergraduate curriculum provides students with necessary prerequisite courses for graduate study.
-The master's degree is required for the initial teaching certificate, the license to practice speech-language pathology, and for the Certificate of Clinical Competence (CCC) awarded by the American Speech-Language Hearing Association, www.asha.org.
+The undergraduate program in Speech-Language Pathology prepares students with a strong foundation in understanding typical processes involved in speech, language, hearing and communication as well as an introduction to the field of communication disorders.
+Our undergraduate curriculum provides students with the necessary prerequisite courses for future graduate study.

-The Speech-Language Pathology master’s in education (M.S.Ed.) program is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA), http://www.asha.org/academic/accreditation/, of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.
+The Master’s degree program in speech-language pathology at SUNY Buffalo State is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language Hearing Association (ASHA), http://www.asha.org/academic/accreditation/, of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.
 The program is currently accredited through 2023.
 This is the most current accreditation information, which may differ from information found in older print documents.
 The CAA's Accreditation Action Report is available online on CAA's webpage under program: (http://www.asha.org/Academic/accreditation/caaDecisions/).

 Back to Top